Après ski sweaters and clothing

 Layers collectively protect you from:

-What’s more, moisture will be coming from the elements as well as from inside your clothes from perspiration.
+Remember, moisture will be coming from the elements as well as from inside your clothes from perspiration.
 This is why your optimal base layer is more important than any other.
 Spend extra time finding which base layers work for you.

 Modularity

-Of course, you don’t have to wear all your layers all the time—that’s kind of the point.
+Of course, you don’t have to wear all your layers all the time—that’s the point.
 This is where modularity comes in.
 Modularity refers to swapping layers out to make sure you’re comfortable no matter the conditions.

 For example, if the sun comes out on a surprise cloudless day, the temperature could change in a big way.
 In that case, ditch your middle insulating later and ski with just a shell over your base.